-The participating schools agree the terms and conditions of Cluster Finance and HR Procedure as set out in Appendix 1, which forms part of this agreement.

-&lt;sup>2 This section will need to be amended according to the model of cluster leadership and/or co-ordination chosen by the cluster.
-The working in Section C currently assumes a head teacher takes on the role.

-- There shall be a separate account set up for this cluster. - The schools financial standards and the audit function applied to Norfolk Schools will also apply to cluster accounts.
+- The participating schools agree the terms and conditions of Cluster Finance and HR Procedure and Operational Guidance Manual as set out in Appendix 1, which forms part of this agreement subject to those changes that are necessary to reflect the Academy status of one or more participates of the Cluster. - There shall be a separate account set up for this cluster. - The schools financial standards and the audit function applied to Norfolk Schools will also apply to cluster accounts - Currently only maintained schools can take on the role of 'fund holding school' for the cluster, though this may change in the future